Change Message Tutorial

 Set a Custom Title For Change Messages

-By default, the title of change message notifications for iOS is the “company name” associated with your Wallet account.
+By default, the title of change message notifications for iOS is the company name associated with your Wallet account.
+In some cases, passholders may not recognize this name as the issuer of the pass, so you may want to change it.
 You can set a custom title for change messages by adding a changeMessageTitle field to your template.
-The Default Value of the field becomes the title of change message notifications.
+The default value set for the field becomes the new title of change message notifications.

 To set a custom change message title for your template:

 1. Click Add a Field or Add Another Field.
-While this field must be on the template, you can place the field anywhere.
-It is recommended that you add the field to the back of your pass template, so that it is as unobtrusive as possible.
+You can place the field anywhere, but we recommended adding it to the back of your pass template so that it is unobtrusive.

-3. Set a Default Value for the field.
-This value will be the title of change message notifications for the template.
+5. Enter a recognizable sender name for the Default Value.
+This value will be the title of all change message notifications for passes created from this template.

 You can represent the field in the API as a changeMessageTitle object in the fields object of a template